Skip to main content

 KYC verification is one step in the onboarding flow.
 When KYC is approved and the user is on the kyc_verification onboarding step, the step auto-advances without requiring an explicit submit call.
 This happens in two scenarios:

-2. Poll-driven: Your client calls GET /v0/kyc/status?refresh=true, the API detects approval, and advances onboarding
+2. Poll-driven: Your client polls the status endpoint with ?refresh=true, the API detects approval, and advances onboarding.

 curl /v0/user/me?expand=onboarding \